jasontoups-dfinity/react-component-library/memory-bank/projectbrief.md

-# Project Brief: React Playground
+# Project Brief: React Component Library

 ## Project Purpose

-This React Playground serves as a GitHub Template for our organization, enabling teams to rapidly prototype ideas in React using the latest versions of Tailwind CSS and ShadCN UI components.
+This React Component Library serves as a GitHub Template for our organization, enabling teams to rapidly prototype ideas in React using the latest versions of Tailwind CSS and ShadCN UI components.
 It provides a clean, modern starting point for building and iterating on new concepts without the complexity and dependencies of our production applications.

 ## Core Requirements